How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 How much pain does the epidural take away?

-The epidural CAN take away all of your pain.
+The epidural during labor CAN take away all of your pain.
 However, most anesthesiologists only aim to take about 80% of the pain.

 That may sound unfair, but by allowing you to feel just 20%, it allows;